Brandon Johnson sworn in as Chicago mayor: ‘Our best and brightest days are ahead of us’

 The new mayor spoke of that childhood in his inaugural address.

 “This is still very, very humbling for me.
 Because I have to tell you, growing up I never imagined I could be on a stage like this, “Johnson said.
-“Growing up one of 10 in a working-class family, it teaches you a lot about things, But I never could have foreseen that.
+“Growing up one of 10 in a working-class family, it teaches you a lot about things, but I never could have foreseen this.
 Now make no mistake about it, that doesn’t mean that I’m not prepared.”

 While naming the struggles of his brother Leon, who died while addicted to drugs, Johnson promised to reopen the mental health clinics shuttered under Mayor Rahm Emanuel and pass “Treatment Not Trauma,” a plan to send a nonpolice response to certain mental health crises.

+Later Monday, Johnson issued his first executive orders, establishing deputy mayors for community safety, labor relations and for immigrant, migrant and refugee rights.
+His other order, which aims to boost youth employment, a goal he stressed on the campaign trail, calls for all agencies to identify entry-level jobs suitable for young people and budget officials to identify funds to pay them, and for the city to work with companies and nonprofits to establish summer internships and service credit opportunities.

+Johnson also held an “open house” at City Hall in the afternoon, and the mayor who had promised to bring his everyday supporters with him to the fifth floor welcomed residents who’d waited to greet him.
+Staffers in the lobby handed out slices of Eli’s strawberry cheesecake as the line snaked around the corner of the elevator bank.

-The newly minted mayor closed his remarks by declaring Chicago’s history and future as a welcoming city to all, quoting from the Bible: “For our Scripture says, ‘I was hungry and you gave me something to eat.’ ...
-That has always been the soul of Chicago, and it will always be the soul of Chicago.”
+Earlier, the newly minted mayor had closed his inaugural remarks by declaring Chicago’s history and future as a welcoming city to all, quoting from the Bible: “For our Scripture says, ‘I was hungry and you gave me something to eat.’ … That has always been the soul of Chicago, and it will always be the soul of Chicago.”

 The crowd roared in approval.
 Then a beaming Johnson banged the gavel, his first time as Chicago mayor.

-Before the inauguration, Johnson made a series of stops in the West Side, including at Michele Clark high school where he was joined by officials including Illinois Gov. J.B.
-Pritzker, state comptroller Susana Mendoza and Cook County Board President Toni Preckwinkle.
+Before the inauguration, Johnson made a series of stops on the West Side, including at Michele Clark high school where he was joined by officials including Illinois Gov. J.B.
+Pritzker, State Comptroller Susana Mendoza and Cook County Board President Toni Preckwinkle.
 Clark students held signs hailing him as a member of the Eagles family, then he walked across the street to Leland Elementary School, where children greeted him with cheers.

 The mayoral race saw Johnson and runoff opponent Paul Vallas frequently trade sharp barbs as their clashing ideologies battled for control of City Hall.